 In a small bowl, combine sugars.
-Zest the orange into the sugars and mix with your hands, releasing the oils from the orange.
+Using a microplane, zest orange into sugars and mix with your hands, to release its oils.
 Set mixture aside.

-Using a stand mixer or electric beaters, on low speed, mix in the flours, baking soda, baking powder, cinnamon, ginger, allspice, and salt.
+Use a stand mixer or electric beaters set on low speed or you can use a whisk; mix flours, baking soda, baking powder, cinnamon, ginger, allspice, and salt.

 Add in pumpkin and sugar/zest mixture together.
-Add in the oil, vanilla, yogurt and eggs.
+Add in oil, vanilla, yogurt and eggs.
 Mix until all ingredients are combined.
 Do not over mix.
 Gently mix in chocolate chunks.

-Pour batter into the pan.
+Pour batter into pan.
 Add extra chunks on top of loaf, pressing down lightly.
 Smooth and tap once to make sure batter is even.

-Bake for about 40-50 minutes or until the top is browned and a wooden skewer inserted into center comes out clean.
+Bake for about 40-50 minutes or until top of loaf is nicely browned and/or a wooden skewer inserted into center comes out clean.

-Cool in the pan for 15 minutes, then transfer the pumpkin bread to a wire rack to cool completely before serving or storing.
+Cool in pan for 15 minutes, then transfer the pumpkin bread to a wire rack to cool completely before serving or storing.

 Keeps well for 1-2 days.
 Leftovers also freeze well, for up to three months.
 Serve for a snack with tea/coffee or breakfast.